-This course is fully certified by FEDANT and The Yoga Alliance UK, The Yoga Alliance US, and is taught by highly qualified and is taught by Sally Parkes BSc.
+This course is fully certified by FEDANT and The Yoga Alliance UK, The Yoga Alliance USA, and is taught by highly qualified and is taught by Sally Parkes BSc.

-We are pleased to announce a brand new venue for our Pregnancy Yoga Teacher Training course, at the wonderful Meadowlark Yoga Studio, Edinburgh, Scotland.
-Affordable accommodation can be found nearby through airbnb.co.uk .
+We are pleased to announce a brand new venue for our Pregnancy Yoga Teacher Training course, at the wonderful Beetroot Sauvage, Edinburgh.
+Affordable accommodation can be found nearby through airbnb.co.uk

-There’s a strong focus on anatomy and psychology across Sallys’ teachings of yoga, with additional emphasis on learning about the Shakti (female) energy which plays such a vital role in conception, pregnancy and birth.
-Students of this course also develop a thorough knowledge of yoga asana, mudra, pranayama, relaxation, meditation and the spiritual elements of yoga during pregnancy.
+The course offers a strong focus on anatomy and psychology across Sally’s teachings of yoga, with additional emphasis on learning about the Shakti (female) energy which plays such a vital role in conception, pregnancy and birth.
+Students of this course also develop a thorough knowledge of yoga asana, mudra, pranayama, relaxation and more meditative elements of yoga during pregnancy.

-The course also involves wider aspects of a mothers’ yoga practice, such as gentle postnatal Pilates methods to support, strengthen and stretch; gentle exercise for health and alignment; basic yoga sequences for mother and baby; and recovery and rehabilitation during the post-natal phase.
-The final module of the course is dedicated to learning the art of Mother and Baby Yoga.
+The course also offers a broader offering for mother’s yoga practice, such as gentle postnatal Pilates inspired methods to support, strengthen and stretch; gentle exercise for health and alignment; basic yoga sequences for mother & baby; and recovery and rehabilitation during the postnatal phase.
+The final module of the course is dedicated to learning the art of Mother & Baby Yoga.

 “Thank you Sally for the great experience of doing your Pregnancy Yoga Teacher Training, I thoroughly enjoyed it.
 What I loved about it, is that it’s so inclusive and creates a relaxed way of learning.
 It’s adaptable to the individual and there is no pressure to perform.
 Everyone was really lovely and supportive and Sally is truly professional and friendly.
 She has a unique teaching style which make you want to learn more from her.
 And more importantly she has a great sense of humour.
 A thoroughly enjoyable course and I cannot wait to apply it outside of the course.” – Ayesha Nauth, Bikram Yoga Teacher and mother of two.